wizzah/color_shuffle/README.md

 - then `python process.py` to apply any cool color changes
 - `python stitch.py` to put humpty dumpty back together again
 - if you make something really cool, let me know

+## fun thing to note
+I don't have any code that clears out the output folder.
+If you extract a gif with lots of frames, and then one with a few frames, it isn't going to delete the leftover frames.